Rules, Procedures and Forms

 • The Year 10 and Senior divisions all have Short Preparation Debates.

-• A maximum of 3 team members can participate in the preparation.
+• Only the 3 speakers in the debate can participate in the preparation.

 • An adult can help with short preparation for Year 10 but Senior division teams must prepare Short Preparation debates without adult help or supervision.